navgurukul/newton/js-objects/Loop-over-an-object.md

 By for in when you are looping on Dictionary (object), in  person_details each time its key will come like name, surname, age respectively.

-When the first time loop is running the person_details value is name, we said to print person[person_details] means person[“name”] so it prints gouri because in person dictionary name key has the value of gouri.
+When the first time loop is running the person_details value is name, we said to print person[person_details] means person["name"] so it prints gouri because in person dictionary name key has the value of gouri.

 With the string concatenation

-person_details+ "= "+person[“name”], name= gouri
+person_details+ "= "+person["name"], name= gouri

 When the second time loop is running, the person_details value is surname.
-We said to print person[person_details] means person[“surname] so it prints maity because in person dictionary surname key has the value maity.
+We said to print person[person_details] means person["surname"] so it prints maity because in person dictionary surname key has the value maity.

 With the string concatenation

-person_details+ "= "+person[“surname”],surname=maity
+person_details+ "= "+person["surname"],surname=maity

-When the third time loop is running, the person_details value is age, we said to print person[person_details] means person[“age”] so it prints 37 because in the person dictionary age has the value of 37.
+When the third time loop is running, the person_details value is age, we said to print person[person_details] means person["age"] so it prints 37 because in the person dictionary age has the value of 37.

 With the string concatenation

-person_details+ "= "+person[“age”],age= 37
+person_details+ "= "+person["age"],age= 37

 ## Example:

 ```javascript
 const campus={"camp_name":"Bangalore_campus","establish":2016,"election":"three_months"}
 for(let eachKey in campus){
   console.log(campus[pro])
 }
 // Output:
 // Bangalore_campus
 // 2016
 // three_months